- Read our review guidelines

 The main feature of this one is that is can be converted from both a single and tandem sit-on-top to either a single or tandem sit-inside, which means you could get more out of it.
 However, you do have to purchase the conversion decks separately.

-This Coleman Colorado yak is designed for fishing so has a few extra features compared to the Razorlite.
+This Coleman Colorado tandem kayak is designed for fishing so has a few extra angling features compared to the Razorlite.
 It’s 10 foot 9 inches long and 39 inches wide and has a capacity of 470 pounds.
 It comes with two seats, so you can head out on the water with a friend for double the fishing.

 It comes with attached rod holders and mesh storage pockets, as well as paddle holders.
 It also has the rigging to attach a trolling motor.
 It doesn’t come with paddles or a pump but it is around half the price of the Razorlite 393rl.

-If you’re short on space in your home or don’t have any way to transport a traditional kayak, that shouldn’t stop you from getting one.
-An inflatable yak can be the ideal vessel and the Razorlite 393rl could be a great option if you’re after a single sit-on-top that you can pretty much take anywhere.
+If you’re short on space in your home or don’t have any way to transport a traditional hard shell kayak, that shouldn’t stop you from getting one.
+The Razorlite 393rl is a good-quality alternative if you’re after a single sit-on-top that you can pretty much take anywhere.

 And, of course, if you have any questions or comments, please let us know, and feel free to share this review with your fellow adventurers.